 2. Pretend I’m a tech novice.
-Can you explain what ________ is in plain English?
+Can you explain what ______ is in plain English?

-Your newly hired web developer will likely work closely with other departments, which means they’ll need to communicate effectively with their non-techie colleagues in marketing, sales, editorial, accounting and human resources.
-Ask candidates to expound on a topic all web developers should be familiar with, and look for their ability to speak using non-jargony terms.
+Your newly hired web developer will likely work closely with other departments, which means they’ll need to interact effectively with their non-techie colleagues in marketing, sales, corporate communications, and other areas of the company.
+Ask candidates to expound on a topic all web developers should be familiar with, and look for their ability to communicate in non-jargony terms.
 Here are some concepts to choose from:

 3. Have you ever given a presentation?

-9. Who is your role model in the world of tech?
+4. Who is your role model in the world of tech?

-10. Name a website or app that annoys you.
+5. Name a website or app that annoys you.
 What’s wrong with it?

 This web developer interview question asks about the candidate’s awareness of current issues in web development, as well as their own problem-solving abilities.
 A good answer is one where they do more than just gripe about someone else’s work.
 Skilled web developers will offer real solutions to practical issues, such as how to improve load times or optimize the user experience.

-12. What do you do when an application stops working?
+6. What do you do when an application stops working?

-13. Tell me about a time you’ve had to respond to negative feedback.
+7. Tell me about a time you’ve had to respond to negative feedback.

 Web developers have to deal with a barrage of comments from beta testers and actual users.
 The ideal candidate for this position needs to know how to take that feedback, analyze it and turn it into action.
 Listen to how they walk through the issue and arrive at a conclusion.

-14. Have you ever been blamed for something that wasn’t your fault?
+8. Have you ever been blamed for something that wasn’t your fault?

-15. Can you find the error in this code?
+16. Can you find the error in this code?